By Rebecca Roberts, PT, DPT

 What Is Active Recovery?

 Training, competing, or working-out can leave your muscles feeling stiff, sore, or fatigued due to micro-trauma in the muscles as well as a buildup of lactic acid and other waste products.
-An active recovery is any low-intensity movement that you perform to increase blood flow to your muscles, which helps to repair damaged cells and remove waste products from the cells which can leave you less sore and fatigued.
+Active recovery is any low-intensity movement that you perform to increase blood flow to your muscles, which helps to repair damaged cells and remove waste products from the cells which can leave you less sore and fatigued.
 Studies suggest that performing an active recovery can reduce muscle fatigue, (1) decrease inflammation, (2) improve performance, and decrease the length of your recovery.
 (3) Performing an active recovery may also reduce your risk of injury from over-training.

 What Does This Mean?

 How you recover from a hard workout is just as important as the activity you do.
-It is important to plan 1-2 recovery days into your week, but that does not mean you should just sit on your couch.
+It is important to plan 1-2 active recovery days into your week, but that does not mean you should just sit on your couch.
 Change your mindset to think of your “rest days” as “active recovery days,” performing intentional low load movements versus no exercise or exercises at your normal training level.

 Some Of Our Therapist’s Favorite Active Recoveries: